Sanghee-L/CLD_ML_PIPELINE/README.md

 Simulation-driven clone selection framework for Cell Line Development (CLD)

-## Vision
+## 🚀 Vision

-Cell Line Development (CLD) remains one of the most resource-intensive stages in biologics manufacturing.
+Cell Line Development (CLD) is one of the most time- and cost-intensive stages in biologics manufacturing.

-Despite advances in AI for drug discovery, predictive modeling for biomanufacturing platforms is still underdeveloped.
+While AI has advanced drug discovery, predictive modeling for **biomanufacturing platforms** remains underdeveloped.

-This project aims to build a Simulation-Driven Laboratory (SDL) framework for CLD, enabling:
+This project aims to build a **Simulation-Driven Laboratory (SDL) framework for CLD**, enabling:

-	•	Early-stage clone ranking
+- Early-stage clone ranking
-	•	Late-stage outcome prediction
+- Late-stage outcome prediction
-	•	Multi-objective decision simulation
+- Multi-objective decision modeling
-	•	Platform engineering scenario testing
+- Platform engineering scenario simulation

 The long-term goal is to reduce CLD time, cost, and experimental burden using predictive modeling.
+---

 ## Concept